navgurukul/newton/variables/variables/variables-naming-rules.md

 Keep these 3 rules always in your mind :

-1. The name starts with either a - Letter or an _ (underscore).
+1. The name starts with either some - Letter or an _ (underscore).
 2. Only letters, underscore or numbers can be present in the Name (no special characters).
 3. It is `Case Sensitive` (means var, VAR, Var are different variables).